Before you embark on your journey as a Jaguar, following these steps can help ensure that you will have a successful start.

-Grant 3rd Party User Access through OneStart.iu.edu if you would like another individual to be able to check on your financial aid and your bill.
+Grant 3rd Party User Access through One.iu.edu if you would like another individual to be able to check on your financial aid and your bill.
 Choosing to grant this access is at the student's discretion and the student can revoke this access at any time by notifying the Office of the Bursar in writing.
-To learn about "Assigning 3rd Party User Access in OneStart" please click here.
+To learn about "Assigning 3rd Party User Access" please click here.

-Sign your Title IV Authorization through OneStart.iu.edu.
-Signing the Title IV Authorization allows your Title IV financial aid (ex: Federal Pell Grants, Federal Stafford Loans, etc.) to go towards charges other than tuition & fees such as parking permits and meal plans.
-So it is highly recommended that you complete this authorization.
+Sign your Title IV Authorization through One.iu.edu.
+Signing the Title IV Authorization allows your Title IV financial aid (ex: Federal Pell Grants, Federal Direct Loans, etc.) to go towards charges other than tuition & fees such as parking permits and meal plans.
 For a step-by-step guide to completing your Title IV Authorization online please click here.

-Sign up for Direct Deposit through OneStart.iu.edu.
+Sign up for Direct Deposit through One.iu.edu.
 If the amount of your financial aid is greater than the amount of your Bursar bill you will be sent a refund for the difference.
-The default refund method is a paper check sent by mail, which takes several more days to process than a refund that is sent via Direct Deposit.
-Therefore, we highly recommend that you set up Direct Deposit to ensure that you receive your refund as quickly as possible.
+The default refund method is a paper check sent by mail, which takes longer to process than a refund that is sent via Direct Deposit.
+Therefore, we highly recommend that you set up Direct Deposit.
 To learn how to set-up Direct Deposit online please Click here.

 We hope you find this list helpful!
-If you have any questions about any of these steps please don’t hesitate to ask us!
+If you have any questions about any of these steps please do not hesitate to ask us!

 317-274-5555 420 University Blvd.
 Indianapolis, IN 46202 AskIU@iu.edu